There are 22 names in this directory beginning with the letter M.

 Morphology is the study of word formation and construction in terms of discrete units of meaning, i.e.,morphemes such as affixes, root words, stems, and parts of speech.

-Child Directed Speech.
-Intentionally exaggerated speech which adults often use with babies and young children (baby talk).
+Motherese, currently referred to as Child Directed Speech, is Intentionally exaggerated speech that adults often use with babies and young children (baby talk), and is characterized by intensified intonation and reduplication ('ba-ba' for bottle).

-The process by which a syntactic unit moves from deep structure position to a surface structure position. ex: yes/no questions
+In syntax, movement, which is also referred to as a transformation, is the process by which a syntactic unit moves from deep structure position to a surface structure position.
+Example: yes/no questions 'you are leaving the party' vs 'are you leaving the party'